application-research/estuary-docs/documentation/index.md

 Estuary provides decentralized storage for all applications and makes it as simple as possible to upload and retrieve files.
 No additional infrastructure is required.

-Estuary relies on the [Filecoin](https://filecoin.io) Network for presistent, decentralized storage and the IPFS protocol for content addressing and cached retrievals.
-We created a new type of network node to do this and we expect network operators will want to run their own.
-Our goal is to keep it simple for everyone, while our [team](https://arg.protocol.ai) handles the complexity behind the scenes.
+Estuary relies on the [Filecoin](https://filecoin.io) Network for presistent, interoperable, verifiable and provable decentralized storage.
+Estuary uses IPFS and other [protocols](https://github.com/application-research/estuary/blob/master/main.go) for content addressing and cached retrievals.

+Estuary is a new type of network node.

 #### Getting started

-- Visit our [website](https://estuary.tech) to upload files.
-This is our hosted infrastructure we provide for everyone.
+- Visit our [website](https://estuary.tech) to upload files to our hosted Estuary node.
 - Try our API right here!

 Curious about how Estuary works?
 Read about it [here](https://docs.estuary.tech/what-is-estuary).